pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 ---
-title: Unsupported/Problematic Modules and Plugins
+title: Modules and Plugins with Known Issues
-description: An up-to-date list of Drupal modules and WordPress plugins Pantheon does not support.
+description: A list of Drupal modules and WordPress plugins that require workarounds or that Pantheon does not support.
 categories: [developing]
 tags: [code, debug]
 ---
-This article lists modules and plugins that do not work with or are currently unsupported on the Pantheon platform.
-This is not a comprehensive list, as we continually update it as problems are reported.
-If you are aware of any modules or plugins that do not work as expected, please contact our Support team.
+This article lists modules and plugins that may not function as expected or are currently unsupported on the Pantheon platform.
+This is not a comprehensive list.
+We continually update it as problems are reported.
+If you are aware of any modules or plugins that do not work as expected, please [contact our Support team](https://pantheon.io/docs/getting-support/).

-We do not prevent you from installing and using these plugins/modules; however, they will not work as expected and we cannot provide troubleshooting support.
+We do not prevent you from installing and using these plugins/modules; however, they may not work as expected and we cannot provide troubleshooting support.

 ## Drupal Modules
 <hr>